 If you have a question that I haven’t answered here, please don’t hesitate to get in touch to ask… there’s no such thing as a daft question!
 Ask away…

 Is it OK to exercise when pregnant?

 A massive YES… so long as you don’t have any complications/contraindications (haemodynamically significant heart disease, restrictive lung disease, incompetent cervix, multiple gestation, persistent bleeding, placenta previa (after 26 weeks), premature labour, ruptured membranes, pregnancy induced hypertension or pre-eclampsia), and most importantly you feel up to it – then exercise is A-OK!
 More than OK… it’s so beneficial for you and baby.
-Staying strong and active through pregnancy can help reduce the associated aches and pains (hips/back), helps you to stay strong physically and mentally, gives you an energy boost (as tired as you feel, you will feel energised and empowered after a workout, endorphins are literally amazing!), you will be strong for labour (you need energy and strength for that marathon you are going to endure), you will recover from labour quicker/better, generally speaking, (the fitter, stronger, more active you are, the quicker you recover from most things your body is put through).
+Staying strong and active through pregnancy can help reduce the associated aches and pains (hips/back), helps you to stay strong physically and mentally, gives you an energy boost (as tired as you feel, you will feel energised and empowered after a workout – endorphins are literally amazing!), you’ll be strong for labour (you need energy and strength for that marathon you’re going to endure), you’ll recover from labour quicker/better, generally speaking, (the fitter, stronger, more active you are, the quicker you recover from most things your body is put through).
 If I had a £1 for every time a mum said she wished she’d trained through pregnancy or will be doing for the next… I would be very wealthy! 😉

 When can I start classes?

 After your 12-week scan, as before you begin there is a form that must be completed by yourself and signed by your GP or midwife to give the OK to exercise.
 I’ll email over forms once you get in touch to say you’d like to take part.